Article by: Vic Womersley and Natalie Abemayor

 Web-based and mobile applications, along with augmented and virtual reality tools, are making it possible for employees to access information and instructions as needed.
 It is critical that HR departments ensure employees are able to access the information and knowledge they need to be successful in their roles no matter where or when they need it.

 Performance and learning are closely linked; having content easily available will drive employee engagement and development.
 It will also empower people at all levels of an organization to learn new skills quickly and much more efficiently.

-As well expecting a flexible work schedule, people are now looking for roles that provide more than just a regular salary.
+As well as expecting a flexible work schedule, people are now looking for roles that provide more than just a regular salary.
 HR teams will need to work hard to provide opportunities for employees to connect with the business on a more meaningful level.
 It’s equally important to highlight the purpose of the offered role and explain how it fits with the business’ aims.

 Opportunities for growth and challenging work, a better fit for skills, and a company’s culture were rated almost as highly as remuneration by respondents to LinkedIn’s talent survey last year.
-To attract and retain staff, HR professionals will do best by remaining transparent when recruiting new prospects and authentic in their communication.
+To attract and retain staff, HR professionals will do their best by remaining transparent when recruiting new prospects and authentic in their communication.